lkevic/kiro-avx2-fix/README.md

 ## Additional notes

-### Why not just lower the baseline for everyone?

-Compiling with a lower CPU baseline (e.g. generic x86-64) would reduce performance for all users since LanceDB heavily uses vector math operations — exactly what AVX2 accelerates.
-The right long-term fix would be for Kiro/LanceDB to ship a separate legacy build or implement runtime CPU dispatch.

 ### arrow-arith patch

 LanceDB 0.4.20 fails to compile with Rust 1.94+ due to an ambiguous method call in `arrow-arith`.
 The `quarter()` method now exists in multiple traits, causing an `E0034` error.
 The fix is to qualify the call explicitly: